 Dear deities of wasted advertising revenue, where to begin?

-This was the year BBC decided to take on not just the commercial stations, but their sponsors.
+This was the year BBC decided to take on not only the commercial stations, but their sponsors.
 Unfortunately, the beautifully produced stop-motion piece, with its knowingly modest title and adorably framed message, only made up for their distinct lack of content this Christmas as much as it drew attention to it.

 > The Guardian reports the backlash to Tesco’s 2017 Christmas advert “FEATURING A MUSLIM FAMILY”

 With the quest to recoup store visits and budget through tie-in merchandise a barely disguised secret in modern Christmas advertising, special mention to Aldi for sticking by their highly desirable root crop.
 I say highly desirable, based on its ebay performance, as Kevin the carrot returned having put his fame and fortune to good effect by starting a family.
-What an astounding advert, pulling in Tim Burton, Agatha Christie, Jim Broadbent and a lame joke.
+What an astounding advert, pulling in references to Tim Burton, Agatha Christie, Jim Broadbent and a lame joke.
 “Amazing”.

 Lastly, top marks to Co-op for dodging the bullet, or pea, that Tesco took, to serve up an imaginative, pacey twist on the togetherness theme.
 Particularly brilliant use of Blur’s Tender, although, part of me wishes they’d led with their emergency Christmas dinner.